News in the Centre for Research in Biosciences (CRIB)

 CRIB Member wins UKEMS Young Scientist Poster Award

-CRIB member Keith Page recently attended The 36th Annual United Kingdom Environmental Mutagen Society Conference (UKEMS) that was hosted by the University of the West of England.
+CRIB member, Keith Page, attended the 36th Annual United Kingdom Environmental Mutagen Society Conference (UKEMS) that was hosted by UWE Bristol.

 CRIB researchers recent visit to Norway